This is the third part of my Cheapest is Dearest series of thoughts written down.

 Even the prostitutes are struggling.
 I read an article in the press recently that prostitutes are finding it hard to attract clients because of the way young girls on a night out dress.
 Yes- they dress like prostitutes and the real ones don’t stand out.
 With the sexualisation of our culture and the apparent willingness of girls to have sex- why pay for sex when your girlfriend is giving it away?
 And so on.

 In the world of business it’s hard to get a paid job.
 Why pay someone to work for you when thousands of young people will work as interns for nothing?
-What has happened to us that goods are so cheap and the supply of labour has far outstripped the demand?
-What has happened to the value of work?

 The future is uncertain.
 We can expect an influx of immigrants from Eastern Europe, drawn here by the promise of riches.
 For most of them their journey will be in vain.
 They will be stranded here, unable to go back and will inevitably become the focus of anger from the local population.